tonyganch/gonzales-pe/doc/AST-Description.md

 #### commentSL

 Single-line comment.
-Valid only for scss syntax.
+Valid for less, scss and sass.

 ```
 // comment